glguy/th-abstraction/README.md

 Contact Information
 -------------------

-Please contact me via GitHub or on the #haskell IRC channel on irc.freenode.net
+Please contact me via GitHub or on the #haskell IRC channel on irc.libera.chat